Teach English Online

 What online jobs really look like

-When people say “online teaching jobs”, they often picture a webcam, a headset, and endless grammar drills.
+When people say “online teaching jobs”, they often picture a webcam, a headset and endless grammar drills.
 In reality, roles are diverse: general English, conversation, exam prep, business English and young learners.
 Some employers send full lesson plans; others expect you to bring your own teaching materials.
-There isn’t one “perfect” Prole — there’s a mix of roles you can grow into.

 What employers actually check

-Online hiring is fast.
-You’ll usually complete a short form, record an intro video and deliver a demo class.
-Recruiters look for clarity, energy and an authentic connection with the learner — not just grammar theory.
+Online hiring is fast: a short form, an intro video and a demo class.
+Recruiters look for clarity, energy and a real connection with the learner — not just grammar theory.
 A tight demo lesson plus a clear niche often beats years of unfocused experience.

 Support & realistic expectations